NSLS-II-LIX/lixtools/README.md

 Initial release

 2020Nov:
-1. add plate name to holder name during Opentron transfer
+1. add plate name to holder name during Opentron transfer;
 2. initial implementation of transfer using both pipetters

 2020Dec:
-moved some components from py4xs pdf report on static solution scattering data
+moved some components from py4xs;
+pdf report on static solution scattering data

 2021Jan:
-bug fixes for gen_pdf_report() new module for producing structural models; support for DENSS
+bug fixes for gen_pdf_report();
+new module for producing structural models; support for DENSS

 2020Feb: